Dusty Johnson: Public Utilities Commission (2004–2011)

 In 2004, Johnson was elected to the South Dakota Public Utilities Commission.
 He was the youngest utilities commissioner in the nation.
 In 2010, he won reelection.
 Johnson also served on the National Association of Regulatory Utility Commissioners' executive board.
 He was appointed chair of the South Dakota Public Utilities Commission in 2007, and he served in that capacity until his resignation in 2011.
 In 2010, he led a South Dakota delegation that included then-Governor Rounds and state regulators that met with FCC Commissioners about concerns over the FCC's National Broadband Plan and its impact on small and rural providers in South Dakota.

 Daugaard administration (2011–2014)

 In 2011, he resigned his PUC position to become Governor Dennis Daugaard's chief of staff, a position he held for four years.
 As chief operating officer for much of state government, he supervised cabinet secretaries, policy advisors and many of Daugaard's projects and initiatives.

 Private sector career (2014–2018)

 In 2014, Johnson resigned as chief of staff, leaving the public sector to work for Vantage Point Solutions in Mitchell, South Dakota.
-Fellow Truman Scholar Tony Venhuizen succeeded Johnson as Daugaard's chief of staff.
+Johnson was succeeded as chief of staff by Daugaard's son-in-law, fellow Truman Scholar Tony Venhuizen.
 Johnson resigned his position with Vantage Point Solutions in 2018 upon his accession to Congress.